perladvent/perldotcom/content/legacy/_pub_2006_12_21_using-java-classes.md

         return $c;
     }

-With this in place, you can now perform the [third JCR hop in Perl](http://search.cpan.org/src/HANENKAMP/Java-JCR-0.07/ex/thirdhop.pl).
+With this in place, you can now perform the [third JCR hop in Perl] (_ex/thirdhop.pl_).
 By executing this script, you will connect to a repository, log in, and then create nodes and properties from an XML file.

 ### Getting Ready to Distribute